lufi2544/IshakBuildTool/README.md

 I have made the architercture in a way that the Engine is divided in Modules.
 Every module counts with Module build file( Module.cs ) which will define further information about the module like: dependencies, static libraries, dynamic libraries loading,etc.
-At run time all the modules builder files are compiled to a DLL so any info can be extracted and all the enviroment can be set correctly.
+At run time all the modules builder files are compiled to a DLL so any builder can be extracted at runtime and the Modules created in consequence.

 <img src="/RepoImages/Screenshot 2023-06-28 165418.png" alt="Alt text" title="Module Image">